Time: Biopsychology

-Spatial conceptualization
+Spatial conceptualisation

-Although time is regarded as an abstract concept, there is increasing evidence that time is conceptualized in the mind in terms of space.
+Although time is regarded as an abstract concept, there is increasing evidence that time is conceptualised in the mind in terms of space.
 That is, instead of thinking about time in a general, abstract way, humans think about time in a spatial way and mentally organize it as such.
 Using space to think about time allows humans to mentally organize temporal events in a specific way.
 This spatial representation of time is often represented in the mind as a mental timeline (MTL).
 These origins are shaped by many environmental factors.
 Literacy appears to play a large role in the different types of MTLs, as reading/writing direction provides an everyday temporal orientation that differs from culture to culture.
 In Western cultures, the MTL may unfold rightward (with the past on the left and the future on the right) since people mostly read and write from left to right.
 Western calendars also continue this trend by placing the past on the left with the future progressing toward the right.
 Conversely, speakers of Arabic, Farsi, Urdu, and Hebrew read from right to left, and their MTLs unfold leftward (past on the right with future on the left); evidence suggests these speakers organize time events in their minds like this as well.

 There is also evidence that some cultures use an allocentric spatialization, often based on environmental features.
 A study of the indigenous Yupno people of Papua New Guinea found that they may use an allocentric MTL, in which time flows uphill; when speaking of the past, individuals gestured downhill, where the river of the valley flowed into the ocean.
 When speaking of the future, they gestured uphill, toward the source of the river.
 This was common regardless of which direction the person faced.
 A similar study of the Pormpuraawans, an aboriginal group in Australia, reported that when they were asked to organize photos of a man aging "in order," individuals consistently placed the youngest photos to the east and the oldest photos to the west, regardless of which direction they faced.
 This directly clashed with an American group that consistently organized the photos from left to right.
 Therefore, this group also appears to have an allocentric MTL, but based on the cardinal directions instead of geographical features.
 The wide array of distinctions in the way different groups think about time leads to the broader question that different groups may also think about other abstract concepts in different ways as well, such as causality and number.